NYC Ferry: East River Ferry

 East River ferries operate in both directions with year-round service, running every 22 minutes during rush hours, every 36 minutes during middays and evenings, and every 24 minutes on weekends.
-Starting on December 8, 2025, the route split into two service patterns during weekday rush hours and weekends; it will continue to run as one route during weekday off-peak hours and winter weekends.
+Starting on December 8, 2025, the route was split into two service patterns during weekday rush hours and weekends from March to November; it will continue to run as one route during weekday off-peak hours and weekends from December to February.
 The East River Ferry would also terminate at East 34th Street, with the Hunter's Point South stop as an intermediate stop.